-On April 20, 1999, two boys at Columbine High School in Colorado went on a shooting spree and killed twelve students and themselves.
-Because these boys were victims of bullying, all kinds of academic studies resulting in all kinds of new recommendations for school policies against bullying are now in place.
-Most schools have “zero tolerance” of bullying, fighting, violence and disability harassment.
+On April 20, 1999, two boys at Colorado’s Columbine High School went on a shooting spree and killed twelve students then themselves.
+Because these boys were victims of bullying, several academic studies resulting in new recommendations for school policies against bullying are now in place.
+Most schools have “zero tolerance” for bullying, fighting, violence and disability harassment.
 If students do these things, they are automatically suspended or expelled.

-Under Section 504 of the Rehabilitation Act of 1973, disability harassment is against the law in all schools, school districts, and colleges and universities that receive public funds.
-Handicapped children who are bullied or harassed have legal rights to grievance procedures and due process on the local level; they can also file complaints with the Office of Civil Rights.
+Under Section 504 of the Rehabilitation Act of 1973, disability harassment is against the law in all schools, school districts, and colleges and universities receiving public funds.
+Children with disabilities who are bullied or harassed have legal rights to grievance procedures and due process on the local level; they can also file complaints with the Office of Civil Rights.

-Nevertheless, in spite of all these laws and policies, the National Education Association estimates that every seven minutes of every school day, a child is a victim of bullying, and 85% of the time there is no intervention by other students or adults.
-Your child’s school may have anti-bullying policies that do not help much on a practical level.
+In spite of all these laws and policies, the National Education Association estimates that every seven minutes of every school day, a child is the victim of bullying.
+In addition, 85% of the time there is no intervention by other students or adults.
+Even if your child’s school has anti-bullying policies, they may not be effective or practical.

 Children in special education are the most frequent victims of bullies.
-Children with Asperger Syndrome are inevitably victims of bullying – one expert puts the percentage at 100%.
+Children with Asperger Syndrome are easy targets for bullying – one expert puts the percentage at 100%.
 The reason is that Aspies fit the profile of a typical victim: a “loner” who appears different from other children.
-Like hungry wolves that attack a limping sheep that can’t keep up with the herd, the Aspie with his clumsy body language and poor social skills appears vulnerable and ripe for bullying.
-What’s worse is the Aspie often suffers in silence and does not tell his parents about his torment.
+Like hungry wolves that attack a limping sheep falling behind the herd, the Aspie is vulnerable to bullying.
+Their symptoms are often obvious and subject to ostracization.
+Even worse, the autistic child often suffers in silence not telling his parents or other adults.